getodk/docs/docs/tutorial-shared-choices.rst

 For each form definition:

-* Delete the ``sites`` choice list to avoid a conflict with the Entity List name.
+* On the ``choices`` sheet, delete the ``sites`` choice list to avoid a conflict with the Entity List name.
-* Change ``select_one sites`` to ``select_one_from_file sites.csv`` so the form loads choices dynamically from the linked Entity List.
+* On the ``survey`` sheet, change ``select_one sites`` to ``select_one_from_file sites.csv`` so the form loads choices dynamically from the linked Entity List.
 * Add ``value=code`` to the ``parameters`` column.
 This will save the site code to submissions rather than the site Entity ID.

   .. warning::
     Each site needs to have a unique code or you won't be able to know which one was selected.
-As the project manager, you are responsible for making sure they're unique, for example by manually checking for duplicates.
+As the project manager, you are responsible for making sure they're unique.
 Central does NOT currently enforce uniqueness for any user-defined property.
 * Create a new draft in Central.
 * In the Attachments section, click the "Link Entity List sites" button in the ``sites.csv`` row.